-Because beta compares the behavior of a given stock with the market itself, these stocks wild and unpredictable – two things you can easily steer clear of in this pleasantly docile environment.
+Because beta compares the behavior of a given stock with the market itself, these stocks are wild and unpredictable.
 Until they settle into some sort of predictable pattern, I’d give these up-and-down stocks a wide berth.

 So, without further ado, here are the three most volatile stocks today.